CodincBe/phpEnum/README.md

 $world = MyEnum::WORLD();
 ```

-The Enum keeps track of the instantiated objects to ensure only one instance can be used, allowing native strict comparisson.
+The Enum keeps track of the instantiated objects to ensure only one instance can be used, allowing native strict comparison.

 ```$xslt
 MyEnum::PERSONAL() === MyEnum::PERSONAL(); // === true